 Named after the battle of Romani where Ruth's grandfather fought in WW1, the Richards' property lies east of Taumarunui with tough winters and increasingly unreliable summers pushing stock to their limit.

 Around the turn of the 21st century, the Richards used Edwards genetics to stabilise their 1/2 Romney,1/4Texel, 1/8 East Friesian 1/8 Poll Dorset composite flock's fertility, introduce eczema tolerance, while also boosting carcass yield and achieving heavier lamb weights to today's 17kgCW average.

-Ram lambs are not drenched at weaning, but left for 10 weeks before FEC counting and their first drench, and put on a lower feed regime, then left for a further 10 weeks before their next drench.
+No lambs are drenched until 6-8 weeks after weaning.
+Ram lambs are FEC counted and drenched and put on a lower feed regime, then left for a further 10 weeks before their next drench.
 Those managing the tougher conditions have usually displayed meatier carcass traits, perhaps influenced by the Texel components naturally higher worm tolerance.